xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 ### References

-1. M. Pătrașcu and E. D. Demaine, “Logarithmic Lower Bounds in the Cell-Probe Model”, SIAM Journal on Computing, 35(4), 2006.
+1. M. Pătrașcu and E. D. Demaine, “Logarithmic Lower Bounds in the Cell Probe Model”, SIAM Journal on Computing, 35(4), 2006.
 2. P. Beame and F. Fich, “Optimal Bounds for the Predecessor Problem”, Journal of Computer and System Sciences, 65(1), 2002.
 3. M. Pătrașcu, “Lower Bounds for Dynamic Problems”, PhD thesis, Massachusetts Institute of Technology, 2008.
 4. G. S. Brodal and R. Fagerberg, “Lower Bounds for External Memory Dictionaries”, Lecture Notes in Computer Science, various conference proceedings on data structures and algorithms.